clhenrick/data-viz-projects/03_scatterplot/README.md

 2. To sort out countries only from the raw data:

-    * Grabbed data for 2010 as this was the latest year available for the CO2 kt category.
+    * Grabbed category data for 2010 as this was the latest year available for the CO2 kt category.

     * Combined the data into one spread sheet.